GossipBots/chatgpt-action-projects/README.md

     --assume-role-policy-document '{"Version": "2012-10-17","Statement": [{ "Effect": "Allow", "Principal": {"Service": "lambda.amazonaws.com"}, "Action": "sts:AssumeRole"}]}'
 ```

-The output contains the role ARN, for example, "arn:aws:iam::<account-id>:role/lambda-ex".
-We use a place holder var `ROLE_ARN` to represent it.
+The output includes the role ARN, such as "arn:aws:iam::account-id:role/lambda-ex".
+We will use a placeholder variable `ROLE_ARN` to represent it.

-Go to the folder of Python files, [create a Zip file](https://docs.aws.amazon.com/lambda/latest/dg/python-package.html), and [create the Lambda function](https://docs.aws.amazon.com/cli/latest/reference/lambda/create-function.html):
+To proceed, navigate to the folder containing the Python files, [create a Zip file](https://docs.aws.amazon.com/lambda/latest/dg/python-package.html), and then [create the Lambda function](https://docs.aws.amazon.com/cli/latest/reference/lambda/create-function.html):

 ```bash
 cd aws/lambda/pokeapi_fn